tim-one/frac2dec/README.md

 This module supplies tools to help create nice decimal literals for numeric types, particularly of type `fractions.Fraction`.

 Let's set up some helpers.
-This file is exeecuted by Python's doctest module to verify all the examples work exactly as shown, so we need to define everything we use.
+This file is executed by Python's doctest module to verify all the examples work exactly as shown, so we need to define everything we use.